mavens-group/mavens-group.github.io/content/authors/Shrestha/_index.md

   - Researchers
 ---

-  Shrestha Dutta is a Research Scholar in the department of Physics and Nanotechnology at SRM Institute of Science and Technology.
-She is studying the electronic and magnetic properties and HER catalytic activity of 2D materials, like metal carbides and nitrides using DFT.
+Shrestha Dutta is a Research Scholar in the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/) at [SRMIST](https://www.srmist.edu.in).<br> She is studying the electronic and magnetic properties and HER catalytic activity of 2D materials, like metal carbides and nitrides using DFT.